Newcastle offers a range of public transport services, including buses, the Stockton Ferry and trains.

 Newcastle Buses & Ferries or visit transportnsw.info

 Trains are a fast, comfortable and convenient way to travel between many suburban areas and the main centres in Newcastle and across the Lower Hunter.
-There are two passenger rail lines in the Lower Hunter: the Central Coast & Newcastle Line and the Hunter Line.
+There are two passenger rail lines in the Lower Hunter: the Central Coast and Newcastle Line and the Hunter Line.

 Information on services, timetables, destinations and fares is available from